-This course covers the development of the United States from 1865 to the present, to include Industrialism, the Last Frontier, the Progressive Era, World War I, the Roaring Twenties, the Great Depression and New Deal, World War II, the Cold War Era, the Civil Rights Movement, and Contemporary America.
-This course is offered only online.
-Prerequisites: N/A in American History.
-It involves readings, discussions, and writing assignments.
-Students will explore the social, political, and cultural issues of a given historical era and draw connections to contemporary American society.Prerequisites: None Corequisites: None
+This course covers the development of the United States from 1877 to the present, to include Industrialism, the Last Frontier, the Progressive Era, World War I, the Roaring Twenties, the Great Depression and New Deal, World War II, the Cold War Era, the Civil Rights Movement, and Contemporary America.
+HIST 2710, taken in conjunction with HIST 2700, will satisfy the American Institutions requirement established by the Utah State Legislature.